HoussemHosni/streaming-event-pipeline-for-public-transport/README.md

+## About the project

-# A streaming event pipeline around Apache Kafka and its ecosystem using public data from the Chicago Transit Authority.
+#### A streaming event pipeline around Apache Kafka and its ecosystem using public data from the Chicago Transit Authority.
-## Objective:
+### Objective:
-### Optimizing public transport performance and agility.
+#### Optimizing public transport performance and agility.